LTUC/amman-dotnet-401d2/curriculum/class-19/facilitator/DEMO.md

 ### More wiring: Setup "Secret" Validation in the JWT service and add to the App Configuration

+What's a secret?
+It's a way to validate that a token was created by a known source.
+Both parties have the secret so it "unlocks" the door.
+Demonstrate what a JWT looks like at jwt.io

+1. Add the key: `"JWT":{ "Secret":"somethingsecrethere" }` to the `appsettings.json` file;
 1. Ref: `Services/JwtTokenService.cs`

    ```csharp